 If chimneys are fitted to a removable roof these will be used as 'handles' and hence need to be fairly sturdy and secure.
 It helps if you arrange these in the centre of the roof rather than at the ends, although the design of the building means this is not always possible if detailing the interior.
 You can cut a block of balsa and wrap this in brick paper or cover with embossed plastic card but as I didn't have any balsa to hand I used two or three lengths of corrugated cardboard cut and glued together for the paper buildings I made.
 The chimney pots are lengths of bamboo skewer coloured with a red marker pen, the bottom end was shaved down to a sliver which was inserted into the cardboard, a top dressing of white tissue paper soaked in PVA was added round the base of the pots and a black dot from a magic marker on the top of the pot finishes the job.
 The base is glued to the roof with lots of Uhu, you can add pins from the inside driven up into the stack to reinforce the joint but I felt that was a bit risky for a toy.

 You can add 'working' doors to larger buildings as shown below.
 You need stiff wire for this, fuse wire or florists wire is not stiff enough.
-The best is Slaters 20 thou brass wire, a (thin) paper clip can be used if you take time to get it dead square but these tend to be rather thick.
+The best is Slaters 20 thou brass wire or thin 'piano wire' (available from many model shops), a (thin) paper clip can be used if you take time to get it dead square but these tend to be rather thick.
 Take the wire and bend it as shown (1).
 Smear a trace of Vaselene or similar onto the wire then add a double thickness of paper folded and glued as shown (2).
 Glue the card door to the paper wrapper (3).
 Bend the free ends of the wire as shown (4a) and add a cosmetic wrapper (4b).
 Glue the ends of the wire to the inside of the building doorway, I always add paper and glue over the wire as shown (5) (I do this even when adding a printed interior cladding).
 The result is working doors, which adds greatly to the 'play value' of the thing.
 The example shown has these doors (and also a hay loft wherein a plucky British airman (Airfix British ground crew) can hide).

 You can then add more rubble to the outside, piled against the walls, the example shown lacks this as the damage was supposedly done some time ago and the area has been partially cleared (the adjoining building has been propped with timber supports, in this case cut down lolly sticks).